freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/coil-manager.md

 ### Description

 The **Description** column is an optional free text field.
-If you're setting up a re-creation, that's where you typically put what's in the game manual.
-It's purely for your own benefit and you can keep this empty if you want.
+If you're setting up a re-creation, that's where you typically put what is in the game manual.
+It's purely for your own benefit, and you can keep this empty if you want.

 ### Destination

 The **Destination** column defines where the element in the next column is located.
-Currently, VPE only supports playfield items with one coil, but will in the future support devices with multiple coils, in which case those devices will also be listed here.
+Currently, VPE only supports playfield items with one coil.
+In the future, VPE will support devices with multiple coils, which will also be listed here.

 ### Element